-While other people get their jollies dressing up like promiscuous animals for Halloween or squeezing into overcrowded, overpriced restaurants on Valentine's Day, I reserve my enthusiasm for Thanksgiving.
-Call me cynical, but I'm a food writer and Thanksgiving is an entire day dedicated to nothing more than delicious comfort food.
+While other people get super excited to dress up like promiscuous animals for Halloween or squeeze into fancy overcrowded, and overpriced restaurants on Valentine's Day, we reserve my enthusiasm for Thanksgiving!

-Admittedly, in years past, I've used Thanksgiving as an excuse to binge eat potatoes and heavy cream until I had to change pants (or, at least, unbutton).
-But this year, fresh off my diagnosis, I thought I'd try to approach the holiday with a bit more balance and prepare an anti-inflammatory Thanksgiving.
+Thanksgiving can be an excuse to binge eat potatoes and heavy cream until you have to change your pants (or, at least, unbutton them).
+But this year, inspired by one of our contributors diagnosis, we thought we'd try to approach the holiday with a bit more balance and prepare an anti-inflammatory Thanksgiving.
 Yes, there will be pumpkin pie and green bean casserole and mashed potatoes, but there will also be decidedly less dairy, gluten and other inflammation-inducing foods.

 The challenge: how to minimize those aforementioned ingredients without compromising taste.
-To help, I've turned to some of my favorite food magazines and blogs for healthy Thanksgiving recipes with equal parts nutrition and flavor.
-Take a look at my game plan below.
+To help, we've turned to some of our favorite food magazines and blogs for healthy Thanksgiving recipes with equal parts nutrition and flavor.
+Take a look at the game plan below.

 An anti-inflammatory Thanksgiving:

-Appetizers: I always like to start with something light and healthy that requires virtually no time in the kitchen, like shrimp cocktail, smoked salmon and antipasto platters chockfull of veggies like artichokes, roasted red peppers and tangy olives.
-A tradition in my family is to serve this incredibly indulgent Cauliflower & Caramelized Onion Tart, but the Curried Sweet Potato Rounds with Honeyed Walnuts and Cranberries that I plan to add to the rotation this year will surely balance it out.
+Appetizers: We always like to start with something light and healthy that requires virtually no time in the kitchen, like shrimp cocktail, smoked salmon and antipasto platters chockfull of veggies like artichokes, roasted red peppers and tangy olives.
+A tradition in one of our families is to serve this incredibly indulgent Cauliflower & Caramelized Onion Tart, but the Curried Sweet Potato Rounds with Honeyed Walnuts and Cranberries that we plan to add to the rotation this year will surely balance it out.